AMReX-Astro/Castro/Docs/source/diffusion.rst

 Timestep Limiter
 ================

-Castro integrates diffusion explicitly in time;this means that there is a diffusion timestep limiter.
+Castro integrates diffusion explicitly in time; this means that there is a diffusion timestep limiter.

 To see the similarity to the thermal diffusion equation, consider the